mayankagwl/oidcsuite-automate/CONTRIBUTING.md

 4. Provide a minimal test case that reproduces your issue or any error information you related to your problem.
-We can provide feedback much more quickly if we know what operations you are calling in the `go-saml`.
+We can provide feedback much more quickly if we know what operations you are calling in the `oidcsuite-automate`.
 If you cannot provide a full test case, provide as much code as you can to help us diagnose the problem.
 Any relevant information should be provided as well, like whether this is a persistent issue, or if it only occurs